 Dakota Wesleyan University meets 58% of the demonstrated financial need for undergraduates.
 First-year students that attend Dakota Wesleyan University full-time are awarded $21,889 a year in financial aid, on average.

 In 2020, students graduated with an average of $37,564 in student loans for each student with debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

-Based on this information, how does Dakota Wesleyan University sound?
+Based on this information, is Dakota Wesleyan University the school for you?
 Remember, a school that is perfect for one person may not be the right school for another!
-So the real question to ask yourself: is Dakota Wesleyan University a good school for YOU?
+So ask yourself: Is Dakota Wesleyan University a good school for you?

 First-Year Applications are Due

 The deadline for Fall first-year applications to Dakota Wesleyan University is Aug 27.

 The deadline for Fall transfer applications to Dakota Wesleyan University is Aug 27.

 Check the school website for more information about deadlines for specific programs or special admissions programs